RESEARCH PROGRESS OF FLOW BATTERY TECHNOLOGIES

 Some new energy storage devices are developing rapidly under the upsurge of the times, such as pumped hydro energy storage, lithium-ion batteries (LIBs), and redox flow batteries (RFBs), etc.

-Flow battery energy storage costs
+Icelandic flow battery energy storage container price

 Are flow batteries worth the cost per kWh?